The First World War

 Marching soldiers

 Finally, another anonymous photograph, this time from the Burgess family collection.
-I supect that this sergeant leading his troops wouldn't have approved of the broad smile and lack of attention from the soldier behind him.
+I suspect that this sergeant leading his troops wouldn't have approved of the broad smile and lack of attention from the soldier behind him.
 Perhaps he knew the photographer.
-The cap badge could well be that of the 24th Battalion, London Regiment.

 spacer